-Speed: The injection speed is selectable from $100 - 300 \,\mu\text{l/sec}$ for each injector.
-Select a Refill speed from $100 - 300 \,\mu\text{l/sec}$. for each injector or check the Refill
+Speed: The injection speed is selectable from $100-300 \mu l/sec$ for each injector.
+Select a Refill speed from $100-300 \mu l/sec$ . for each injector or check the Refill Speed equal to Injection Speed box.

-Select refill mode Standard if refill should be performed when syringe is empty (multiple injection steps are performed before refilling, refill occurs after dispensing approx. $800 \, \mu$ l).
+Select refill mode Standard if refill should be performed when syringe is empty (multiple injection steps are performed before refilling, refill occurs after dispensing approx. $800~\mu$ l).
 Select Refill for every injection if refill should be performed for every injection step.